kengraf/Eeny-redo/pillars/security.md

 ## Protect data (transit and at rest)
 No keys are managed externally to AWS.
-The app code is for demonstration purposes only, is public, and not considered sensitive The only sensitive app data is a list of friends.
+The app code is for demonstration purposes only, is public, and not considered sensitive.
+The only sensitive app data is a list of friends.

 **At rest:** Previously the data existed as a string in a script managed on Github and